 The authorization flow will ultimately result in a positive or negative result (this may be a bit more complicated in reality).
 When a positive authorization is received, the Merchant will generally deliver the goods or services.
 This is what you experience when you use your card in your local shop.
 Once this happens, the cashier will provide the goods, the ATM will provide the banknotes, and usually, a receipt will be printed, etc.

 Note that this Four Corner Model tends to become a Three-Corner Model (e.g., a triangle) more often where the Acquirer bank is skipped, and the switches and gateways route the authorization flow directly to the Issuer.

-This creates less hassle on the payment network and speeds up the transactions.
+This reduces the burden on the payment network and speeds up transactions.

 Which HSMs Are Needed for the Four Corner Model?

 Of course, in this model, cryptography is requested between all the actors.
 Therefore, the numerous cryptographic keys and cryptographic operations must be handled in secure environments such as provided by a hardware security module (HSM).